jmtalarn/elm-personal-site/content/posts/2018-11-13-theming-stylesheets-with-css-variables.md

 [About custom properties in caniuse](https://www.caniuse.com/#search=css%20variables)

 <h3>How to define CSS variables?</h3>
-You can define the CSS variables inside any common CSS selector you are using in your stylesheets with a simple <code>--</code> following the css name for that variable and the value for that variable after the <code>:</code> property assignation.
+You can define the CSS variables inside any common CSS selector you are using in your stylesheets with a simple `--` following the css name for that variable and the value for that variable after the `:` property assignation.
 As you are defining them into a CSS selector, the value will be applied in cascade in the same way any other property would apply.
 The value there will be defined there in the same way you declare any CSS property value.

-A practical way to use it is making them accessible over all your stylesheet so you can define them into the root of the document using the <code>:root</code> pseudo element.
+A practical way to use it is making them accessible over all your stylesheet so you can define them into the root of the document using the `:root` pseudo element.

 ```css
 :root {